 When there is a lot that goes into transforming your prospects into paying customers, your sales team needs to make sure that it is doing its best to qualify leads before pitching the solution.

 Salespeople believe that 50 percent of the clients they talk to aren’t a good fit for the product or service they’re selling.
-Taking the discussion further would result in time wastage that you can otherwise invest in some other potential prospect.
+Taking the discussion further would result in time wastage that you could otherwise invest in some other potential prospect.

 To avoid this, sales reps need to find answers to the following questions to determine if they are chasing the right prospect or not.